barbararovigo/neoj4/README.md

 8.7: Add the Female label to selected nodes.
 `match (p:Person) where p.name starts with 'Robin' set p:Female`

 8.8: Retrieve all Female nodes.
 `match (p:Female) return p`

 8.9: Remove the Female label from the nodes that have this label.
+`match (p:Female) remove p:Female`

 8.10: View the current schema of the graph.
+`call db.schema.visualization`

 8.11: Add properties to a movie.
+`match (m:Movie) where m.title = 'Forrest Gump' set m:OlderMovie, m.released = 1994, m.tagline = 'Life is like a box of chocolates…​you never know what you’re gonna get.', m.lengthMinutes=142`

 8.12: Retrieve an OlderMovie node to confirm the label and properties.
+`match (m:OlderMovie) where m.title = 'Forrest Gump' return m`

 8.13: Add properties to the person, Robin Wright.
+`match (p:Person) where p.name = 'Robin Wright' set p:Person, p.born=1966,p.birthPlace = 'Dallas'`

 8.14: Retrieve an updated Person node.
+`match (p:Person) where p.name = 'Robin Wright' return p`

 8.15: Remove a property from a Movie node.
+`match (m:Movie) where m.title = 'Forrest Gump' remove m.lengthMinutes`

 8.16: Retrieve the node to confirm that the property has been removed.
+``

 8.17: Remove a property from a Person node.
 8.18: Retrieve the node to confirm that the property has been removed.